brettz9/eslint-config-ash-nazg/README.md

 The `preferredTypes` setting was enabled here for integer/float as it can be cumbersome for projects to distinguish and because `Promise` even subclassed doesn't indicate the rejector type.

+## Rationale for not including some rules in @brettz9/eslint-plugin

+- `@brettz9/for-of` - Iterating functions can be easier to refactor

 ## Rationale for including rules that might not seem necessary